 Integrated neighbourh nood teams X

-Prevention and health inequalities X
+Prevention and health evention and health inequalities X

 Item Impact

-Equality Impact The report does not have a direct impact on these a reas but does descr ibe the
+Equality Impact The report does not have a direct impact on these areas but does describe the financial planning issues for 2025/26, and the planning priorities and targets.
+These will impact on most aspects of ICB business in 2025/26.

-Quality Impact financial planning issues for 2025/26, and the planning priorities and targets.
-These will impact on most aspects of ICB business in 2025/26. ese
+Quality Impact ese

 Financial Impact

 Medicines & Prescribing Impact

 Safeguarding Impact

 Neutral Positive Negati ive

 Environmental Sustainability Impact (See guidance) X - the planning guidance does not cover sustainability however consideration of sustainability issues will be built into our detailed planning process.
 The delivery of the Joint Forward Plan priorities will take into account any sustainability implications or opportunities.